-The henge is dated to the transition period between the neolithic and the Bronze age.
-Charred bones of many animals but largely pig were found in many of the holes.
+Henge such as the Newgrange woodhenge are generally dated to the transition period between the neolithic and the bronze ages: younger than the huge mound but older than the stone circle.
+Charred bones of many animals but largely pig were found by Sweetman in many of the holes.
 The neolithic monument Site Z is within the circle, and possibly another site, Z1.
-About 100 meters to the east is a cursus, a ceremonial causeway or walkway that probably dates to the same time as the pit circle.
+About 100 meters to the east is the terminal of the Newgrange cursus, a ceremonial causeway or walkway that has not yet been dated.

 The timber henge may have an astronomical purpose.
 A viewer standing on Site B on the flood plain below could watch midsummer sunsets and midwinter moonsets dropping between Sites K and L, Newgrange, and extreme moonsets through the timbers of the henge.
 A concern for studying the movements of the heavenly bodies in this region of the sky is found at Carrowkeel in County Sligo, in the chamber of Cairn G in particular.